Workflow Executor Agent

 image

-The workflow contains 2 paths which can be seen in the workflow illustrated, the top path and bottom path.
+The workflow contains 2 paths which can be seen in the workflow illustrated, the top and bottom paths.

-1. Top path - The training path which ends at the random forest classifier node is the training path.
+1. Top path (Training path) - Ends at the random forest classifier node is the training path.
 The data is cleaned through a series of nodes and used to train a random forest model for prediction.

-2. Bottom path - The inference path where trained random forest model is used for inferencing based on input parameter.
+2. Bottom path (Inference path) - where trained random forest model is used for inferencing based on input parameter.

 For this agent workflow execution, the inferencing path is executed to yield the final output result of the Model Predictor node.
 The same output is returned to the Workflow Executor tool through the Langchain API Serving node.